10-Day Northern Lights Winter Self-Drive of Iceland’s South Coast & Snaefellsnes Peninsula

 Good to know

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
 A valid driver's license and a one-year-long on-road experience are required.
 Gravel protection is not included if you choose a Toyota Aygo or similar.
-Please be aware that your itinerary may be rearranged to fit your arrival date and time better.
+Please be aware that your itinerary may be rearranged to fit your arrival date and time better and that breakfast may not be included in a few selected hostels and guesthouses.

 Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
 Please note that you might need to present medical documents for snorkeling or diving, and participants need to be comfortable in the water and be able to swim.